kubewharf/kubegateway/README.md

 If you find a potential security issue in this project, or think you may have discovered a security issue.

-We hope you notify Bytedance Security via our [Security Center](https://security.bytedance.com/src) or [Vulnerability Report Email] (sec@bytedance.com).
+We hope you notify Bytedance Security via our [Security Center](https://security.bytedance.com/src) or [Vulnerability Report Email](sec@bytedance.com).

 Please **do not** create a public GitHub issue.